Anonymous2740/BNN--SAM/README.md

 ## Tips：

-Any problem, please contact the first author.
+Any problem, please contact the first author.-

 Our code is heavily based on MMDetection(https://github.com/open-mmlab/mmdetection).